KyaZero/kyazero.github.io/_posts/2019-04-11-Specialization.md

 Pipelines in Vulkan contain everything the GPU needs to know when rendering, and if you want to switch a shader in Vulkan you have to create a new VkPipeline object for each combination of shaders/stages, as opposed to doing something as trivial as `context->PSSetShader(pixelShader)` in DirectX11

+Another thing that I can touch on are semaphores and fences, as they are the way that you will be synchronizing the GPU and CPU.
+They are objects which can be used for coordinating operations by having one operation signal and another operation wait for a fence/semaphore to go from their unsignaled state to a signaled state.
+The real difference between them is that fences can be waited on using functions such as `vkWaitForFences` and semaphores cannot.
+Therefore fences are used to synchronize operations between CPU and GPU, whilst semaphores only synchronize the GPU's operations.

 ## How it works
+After I had a triangle up and running I worked on getting model loading which was surprisingly a small step in Vulkan, mostly because I already had vertex and index buffers already set up and thus I could just replace them and it was all well from there on out.
+Or so I thought, I had to figure out a way to link textures to a model - and decided upon giving each separate model their own descriptor set which specified the samplers and textures it would use.

-How I record the draw calls for every model in my scene into a separate secondary command buffer per model, and then run `vkCmdExecuteCommands(...)` on the primary command buffer with the list of secondary commands.
+Once I had models up and running I worked on using secondary command buffers for recording the model draw commands into, and then running `vkCmdExecuteCommands(...)` on the primary command buffer once I had filled all the secondary ones.
 The reason I set it up in this manner is so that I eventually could generate all the secondary command buffers on different threads, and later submit it into the primary command buffer, allowing for more multithreading than would be possible in DX11 and OpenGL.
 This was however out of the scope of such a short project, but I hope to utilize this concept when I decide to work more on it.

+I set up two different pipelines, one for offscreen rendering and one for the deferred composition.
-The secondary commands bind the offscreen pipeline which renders to the G-Buffer.
+Using this I had the models bind the offscreen pipeline whilst recording the commands, so that we render it to the G-Buffer.

 When inspecting a frame in RenderDoc the G-Buffer looks like this: